© Unofficial Royalty 2024

 November 29, 1934 – Wedding of Prince George, Duke of Kent, son of King George V of the United Kingdom, and Princess Marina of Greece at Westminster Abbey in London, England

-In September 1933, Marina made a trip to London with her sister Olga and Olga’s husband Prince Paul of Yugoslavia.
+In September 1933, Marina traveled to London with her sister Olga and Olga’s husband Prince Paul of Yugoslavia.
 Both Marina and George attended a luncheon at Claridge’s Hotel.
 The two were second cousins as they were both great-grandchildren of King Christian IX of Denmark.
 They had met many times before but at the luncheon, they each paid more attention to the other.
 George’s eldest brother encouraged him to court Marina.
-The next summer, Marina’s mother and other members of the Greek royal family came to London and George and Marina began a serious courtship.
-On the evening of August 20, 1934, after a game of backgammon, Marina’s family left her alone with George and it was then that George proposed.
+The next summer, Marina’s mother and other members of the Greek royal family came to London, and George and Marina began a serious courtship.
+On the evening of August 20, 1934, after a game of backgammon, Marina’s family left her alone with George and he proposed.
 On August 28, 1934, Buckingham Palace announced the engagement of Prince George, Duke of Kent to Princess Marina of Greece and Denmark.

 Unofficial Royalty: Wedding of Prince George, Duke of Kent and Princess Marina of Greece and Denmark